The OSNAP model

 Using the assessment results and Tip Sheets/Fast Maps, complete the Action Planning Guide to specify goals, action steps for change, responsibilities, and timelines.
 Make sure your team sets practice, policy, and communication action steps for each goal they are working toward.

 There is also space to specify barriers that might need to be addressed or additional resources that staff may need to reach their goals (check out our resources page for great OSNAP, Food & Fun, and external resources).

 Powerpoint slides for 3 Learning Collaboratives are available here.
 You can use the slides, or the information within them, during staff trainings.

-Use the Action Planning Guide to track progress on your programs’ goals, action steps and timelines
+Use the Action Planning Guide to track progress on your program’s goals, action steps, and timelines

-It is important to re-evaluate to see how your programs are changing to impact kids’ physical activity and nutrition.
-Many programs choose to evaluate first at the beginning of their program cycle (e.g. the start of the school year) and then re-evaluate towards the end of their cycle (e.g.6-9 months later towards the end of the school year).
+Re-evaluate to see how your programs are changing to impact kids’ physical activity and nutrition.
+Many programs choose to initially evaluate at the beginning of their program cycle (e.g., the start of the school year) and then re-evaluate toward the end of their cycle (e.g., six to nine months later toward the end of the school year).

 To re-evaluate, fill out the self-assessment again, assigning someone to make observations each day for one week (five days total) during out-of-school programming.

 Comparing the results from each assessment will give the most complete picture of the progress you’ve made toward achieving the goals.
 Some action steps will take longer to complete than others, so re-evaluate as often as needed.

 Identify the action steps and goals your programs accomplished.
 Communicate these successes with staff, parents, and children via newsletters, meetings, or celebrations (see the Resources page for healthy celebration ideas).
 Submit your successes, including strategies for completing action steps and goals, to the Harvard Prevention Research Center on Nutrition and Physical Activity at the Harvard School of Public Health.